covered in this guide

 If you’re going to be camping in colder climates or seasons, keep your dog comfortable with these extra additions to the essential gear checklist:

 - Dog coat.
 A dog coat is especially important for shorthaired and single-coated dogs, but are worth considering for most breeds.
 My dog loves to wear his Lands’ End puffer coat on chilly mornings and has even worn it through the night on unusually cold camping trips.
-The PETCEE waterproof jacket and Gooby sports vest are also great options.
+The Pet life insulated dog coat and Gooby sports vest are also great options.

 - Dog booties or paw wax.
 Icy, snowy, or cold ground can be rough on the dog’s paws and lead to injury.
 Slip-on a pair of dog booties for cold weather exploration, or try a dog paw balm like Pawtection.